What Key Supplements Should You Be Taking Daily?

-Our current favorites are (note: brands change quality all the time, so we are always researching and checking)
+(note: brands change quality all the time, so we are always researching and checking)

-Probiotics are essential to maintain good digestive health and immune function.
+Probiotics are essential to maintaining good digestive health and immune function.
 We recommend taking them only a few times a year for 4-12 weeks at a time (when working to improve your gut and immune health) and then maintaining them with fermented foods after that.
 They restore order and balance of good bacteria in the gut and crowd out the bad bacteria.

 Probiotics have the power to improve our moods as well.
-It’s been found we actually produce more serotonin (the neurotransmitter responsible for our sense of well-being and satisfaction) in our guts than we do in our brains.
+It's been found we actually produce more serotonin (the neurotransmitter responsible for our sense of well-being and satisfaction) in our guts than we do in our brains.
 This is the reason why many people who have digestive problems are also depressed.
-Taking a multi-strain probiotic, and not just acidophilus, is important to combat this.
+Taking a multi-strain probiotic, and not just acidophilus is important to combat this.

 Greens are your supplement for daily cellular cleansing and clean-up; plus they supply a litany of micronutrients your body needs to function optimally.